 How Important is Emotional Connection?

 Scuderia Ferrari is a great example that shows what a strong emotional connection can do.
-The Ferrari retail division (US$1.5 billion revenue) capitalizes on the strong emotional connection that the Ferrari brand has with its fans.
+The Ferrari retail division (US $1.5 billion in revenue) capitalizes on the strong emotional connection that the Ferrari brand has with its fans.
 Ferrari Store retail outlets operated by the retail division are a masterpiece of branding and marketing sophistication.
 For example, in every Ferrari Store, cordoned off by a steel rope, there is an example of the Ferrari team’s single-seater Formula One race car.
-At the entrance visitors are welcomed by the roar of a Formula One engine.
-These audio-visual elements quickly establish an emotional connection with the visitor and that’s all the marketing and advertising Ferrari needs.
+At the entrance, visitors are welcomed by the roar of a Formula One engine.
+These audio-visual elements quickly establish an emotional connection with the visitor, and that’s all the marketing and advertising Ferrari needs.

 How About Secondary Brand Proposition?

-Secondary brand proposition is defined as the expression of your brand promise without using your brand statement or products.
-A good marketing strategy should harvest brand equity by deploying marketing campaigns primarily based on secondary brand proposition.
-Nike is a great example of how to incorporate secondary brand proposition in your marketing strategy.
+The secondary brand proposition is defined as the expression of your brand promise without using your brand statement or products.
+A good marketing strategy should harvest brand equity by deploying marketing campaigns primarily based on a secondary brand proposition.
+Nike is an excellent example of how to incorporate secondary brand proposition in your marketing strategy.